 What is the application deadline?

-The priority application deadline is February 1, 2015 for the May 2015 NNP program.
+The priority application deadline is June 15, 2017, for the August 2017 program.
 You must submit all application materials by this deadline to be considered for admission.
-Applications received after the priority deadline will be reviewed as they are completed.
-The NNP program starts every-other-year, on odd years.
+Applications are reviewed as they are completed so it's best to submit your application sooner than later.
+The program starts in the fall of every year.

 What are the prerequisites for the program?

-You must meet the admissions requirements which include a current unencumbered RN license, a BSN from a regionally accredited institution, and a cumulative GPA above 2.75 and 2 years of level 3 NICU experience.
+You must meet the admissions requirements which include a current unencumbered RN license, a BSN from a regionally accredited institution, and a cumulative GPA above 2.75 and two years of level three or four NICU experience.
 You must also submit all application materials before the deadline.
+Applications are completed via the NursingCAS application system.

 How long does it take to complete the program?